Toggle: English / Spanish

-Children need to lie flat for 24 hours the first time a shunt placed.
-After that, your child will be helped to sit up.
+The person may need to lie flat for 24 hours the first time a shunt is placed.

-Follow your health care provider's instructions about how to take care of the shunt at home.
+Follow the provider's instructions about how to take care of the shunt at home.
 This may include taking medicine to prevent infection of the shunt.

 Shunt placement is usually successful in reducing pressure in the brain.
 But if